AssaultCube

-AssaultCube, formerly ActionCube, is an open source first-person shooter video game, based on Cube and use the same engine, the Cube Engine.
+AssaultCube, formerly ActionCube, is an open source first-person shooter video game, based on Cube and uses the same engine, the Cube Engine.
 Although the main focus of AssaultCube is multiplayer online gaming, a single-player mode consists of computer-controlled bots.

 AssaultCube utilises efficient bandwidth usage, allowing the game to be run with connection speeds as low as 56kbit/s.
 It can run on older computer hardware as well.

 AssaultCube is available for free on Microsoft Windows, Linux, macOS, FreeBSD and Android.
-The game engine is free software, however parts of the accompanying game media, such as the graphics, are released under non-free licenses, the CC BY-NC-SA Creative Commons license, which makes the overall game freeware.
+The game engine is free software, but parts of the accompanying game media, such as the graphics, are released under non-free licenses, the CC BY-NC-SA Creative Commons license, which makes the overall game freeware.

 Gameplay

 AssaultCube was designed to be more realistic and team-oriented than Cube while keeping Cube's distinctive fast-paced gameplay.
-In comparison to other games, AssaultCube is slower than Quake but faster than Counter-Strike.
+In comparison to other games, AssaultCube is slower-paced than Quake but faster-paced than Counter-Strike.
 There are two different teams in AssaultCube, called the "Cubers Liberations Army" (CLA) and the "Rabid Viper Special Forces" (RVSF).

 AssaultCube retains a movement bug from Cube that allows players to utilize straferunning to move at a faster speed.
 This was left intentionally unfixed by the developers because it was considered an enjoyable feature of Cube, similar to bunny hopping in Quake.

 Another feature of the game is the potential for using the recoil of the weapons (which pushes one backwards) to reach and perform moves that were previously impossible.
 This was also included intentionally, allowing players to achieve faster movement and jump higher.
 This feature was inherited from Cube, though it was absent in the original release of AssaultCube.

 AssaultCubes weapons are all fictional and fill the basic niches of a modern first-person shooter: the assault rifle, sub-machine gun, sniper rifle, carbine, shotgun, pistol and knife.

-Despite its simplistic graphics and gameplay, AssaultCube maintained a consistent player base of hundreds of players, with over 60 user-run servers online at any given time around 2009.
-AssaultCube had several gaming clans, some of which participate in organized tournaments.
-AssaultCube's engine is an improved version of Cube.
+Despite its simplistic graphics and gameplay, AssaultCube maintained a consistent player base of hundreds of players, with over 60 user-run servers online at any given time around 2009.AssaultCube had several gaming clans, some of which participate in organized tournaments.AssaultCube's engine is an improved version of Cube.
 These improvements include several features from the Cube 2 Engine, such as more menu features and the possibility to set variables in scripts with the syntax variable = value (the old syntax, alias variable value, still works).